 Do I need to speak the local language?

-No, you don’t need to know the local language.
-You’ll only be speaking English in the classroom.
-It can come in handy when you’re not at school e.g. at restaurants, shopping and at weekends.
-It’s quite easy to pick up.
+No foreign language skills are required to TEFL; you’ll only be speaking English in the classroom.
+Having some local language vocabulary and phrases can come in handy when you’re not at school e.g. at restaurants, shopping and at weekends.
+It’s quite easy to pick up in the country and online through apps/courses.
 Your school may also be able to offer your local language lessons.

 I have children.
 Will they be able to go to the same school?